lschlessinger1/boems/README.md

+# BOEMS
-# Bayesian optimization for evolutionary model search (BOEMS)
+Bayesian optimization for evolutionary model search

+Code will be uploaded soon.